Skip to main content

 In Sect.
 7.5.2, the cross-shore sediment transport rates are decomposed into contributions due to undertow, short wave skewness and bound and free long waves associated with wave groups.
 Herewith, we gain insight into the relevance of the various flow components to net sediment transport.
 In Sect.
 7.5.3, we reproduce some of the analytical approaches for the middle and lower shoreface as introduced by Bowen.

 This page titled 7.5.1: Introduction is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.